 - 1. On the primary system, uninstall ESM.
-For more information, see the ESM Installation Guide on the ESM documentation page. - 2.
+For more information, see the ESM Installation Guide. - 2.
 On the primary system, run the APHA module uninstallation script as user root:

 /usr/lib/arcsight/highavail/install/uninstall.sh

 After you confirm that you want to uninstall the APHA module, the script uninstalls it on both systems.